A Roth 401(k) and a Roth IRA sound similar — and they are.

 A benefit of the Roth IRA is that the account can exist, essentially, forever without any minimum required distributions.

-“The Roth IRA can be passed down to the next generation and provide tax-free earnings for that generation and the next,” says Dean Barber, founder and president of Barber Financial Group.
+“The Roth IRA can be passed down to the next generation and provide tax-free earnings for that generation and the next,” says Dean Barber, founder and CEO of Barber Financial Group.

 A Roth 401(k), on the other hand, will require distributions starting at age 70 1/2 unless you’re still working for the company sponsoring the plan – as long as you don’t own 5 percent or more of the business.
 If you’re retired and you need the money, you may not mind taking the distributions.
 But there is a way around it if you prefer to keep your savings working for you tax-free.
 In that case, account holders can roll the account over from a Roth 401(k) to a Roth IRA.
 Easy Peasy.

 3. The match in a Roth 401(k)

 That means that every Roth 401(k) account essentially has a traditional component if the employer provides matching contributions to that account.

 For workers who divide contributions between a regular 401(k) and a Roth 401(k), the company match will be applied to the traditional 401(k).